 What is Subjective Visual Vertical (SVV)?

-In humans, the perception of vertical or Subjective Visual Vertical (SVV) depends on many sensory inputs.
-Our spatial orientation critically depends on accurate reference of the horizontal and vertical.
-Perception of the vertical is provided by input from sensory pathways, input from the eyes, neck muscles, vestibular cues and various central pathways.
+In humans, vertical or Subjective Visual Vertical (SVV) perception depends on many sensory inputs.
+Our spatial orientation critically depends on accurate reference to the horizontal and vertical.
+Perception of the vertical is provided by input from sensory pathways, including the eyes, neck muscles, vestibular cues, and various central pathways.

-Disturbance of our eye-head postural control can significantly affect our neurological development of orientation.
-Subjective Visual Vertical could disturb the interpretation of orientation of numbers and letters.
+Disturbance of our eye-head postural control can significantly affect our neurological orientation development.
+Subjective Visual Vertical could disturb the interpretation of the orientation of numbers and letters.
 This form of learning difficulty is often interpreted as dyslexia.

 How is Subjective Visual Vertical Tested?